rbcms/Python-tricks-and-basics/README.md

 # Framework for easy job!
-Phyton tricks and more :D
+Python tricks and more :D